rodologie/IA-DeepLearning/en/practical1/practical1.md

 - Differentiating the section and paragraphs

 ## Exercise 1.2 [★★]
+Continuing with the downloaded Wikipedia page analyses, write a program to implement the following tasks.
+-	Apply the stemmer algorithms PorterStemmer and SnowballStemmer on the text of the Wikipedia page.
+Recall that the Porter Stemming algorithm was created for the English language.
+Compare the outputs of both algorithms, especially the occurrence of the most common stems and the count of unique stems.
+-	Extract all the 1-gram (word), 2-grams (bi-gram), 3-grams, 4-grams, and 5-grams on the Wikipedia text and display the n most common occurrences of each.
+-  PoS Tagging
+-  Lemmatization
+-  Morphological analysis
+-  Named Entity Recognition
+-  Word embedding using Word2Vec models (CPOW and Skip-gram)

+You can use one or more of the following packages, wherever possible.
+If you are using more than two packages, also write a small comparative report on your results.

+1.  nltk
+2.  spaCy
+3.  gensim

+## Exercise 1.3 [★★]
 Implement perceptron in Python with the following features
 1. Configurable activation function
 2. Configurable number of inputs